Michigan lawmakers push fast-food restaurants to stop offering gender-based toys

 As noted by the Free Press, this is hardly a new issue.
 In 2008, a Connecticut girl questioned the policy of being receiving a “girl” versus a “boy” toy with her McDonald’s happy meal, and a 2016 petition on the same topic made headlines as it gained traction.

-Many Twitter users, meanwhile, weren’t too happy with news of the resolution, largely calling for Michigan state reps to focus their attentions elsewhere and pour their energies into resolving more pressing issues.
+Some critics on Twitter, meanwhile, weren’t too happy with news of the resolution, largely calling for Michigan state reps to focus their attention elsewhere and pour their energies into resolving more pressing issues.

 “This is what they’re spending time and money on?
 Flint still doesn’t have safe water,” one wrote.